 Can any medication or medical conditions affect the result?

 Always read manufacturers’ instructions for any medication you are taking before conducting a test.
-Medications containing hCG can affect the result.
+Fertility medications containing hCG can affect the result.
 Ectopic pregnancy and recent pregnancy even if not carried to full term can cause misleading results.
 If you are in or approaching the menopause you may obtain a false pregnant result even though you are not pregnant.
-The test should not be affected by some hormone therapies, painkillers, alcohol, antibiotics, or the contraceptive pill.
+The test should not be affected by other fertility therapies, painkillers, alcohol, antibiotics, or the contraceptive pill.
 If you get unexpected results discuss them with your doctor.

 When I used the test the colour change tip did not turn completely pink.
 What should I do?